MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Your device is now configured and will display the Provisioning Successful screen.

 ### Using Autopilot with Wi-Fi connection
+- Removed need for USB-C adapters to ethernet reducing hardware needs, by enabling Autopilot to function on Wi-Fi connected devices.

 Now during OOBE, once you connect HoloLens 2 with Wifi, OOBE will check for an autopilot profile for the device.
 If one is found it will be used to complete rest of the AAD join and enrollment flow.
 In other words, using ethernet to USB C or wifi to USB C adapter is not a requirement anymore, however they continue to work if provided at beginning of OOBE.
 Learn more about [Autopilot for HoloLens 2 devices](hololens2-autopilot.md).

 ### Tenantlockdown CSP and Autopilot
+- Keeps devices on the organization's tenant by locking them to the tenant even through device reset or reflash.
+With further security by disallowing account creation in via provisioning.

 HoloLens 2 devices now support TenantLockdown CSP as of Windows Holographic version 2010.

 [TenantLockdown](https://docs.microsoft.com/windows/client-management/mdm/tenantlockdown-csp) CSP enables HoloLens 2 to be tied to MDM enrollment using Autopilot only.
 Once TenantLockdown CSP’s RequireNetworkInOOBE node is set to either true or false (initially set) value on HoloLens 2, that value remains on the device despite re-flashing, OS updates, etc.